Logoi-Linguistics/Logoi-Linguistics/README.md

     <all-cases::Expression>

 ;
-; celsius->fahrenheit/Rational is a Function of domain: Rational ;
+; celsius->fahrenheit/Rational is a Function which converts a temperature from C to F.
+;

 ; Abridged